Traffic Light Recognition Failures: Backup Systems Explained

 • Multi: frame consistency checks and plausibility checks against mapped signal phases or V2X state.

-Limitations: no single countermeasure is perfect.
+Limitations: No single countermeasure is perfect.
 Spectral filters reduce scene brightness in some lighting; photodiode detectors need careful tuning to avoid sun-glint false positives.

 Realistic scenario with decision trade-offs